phani125/project-14/readme.md

 ## Time taken:

-- This project took me 3.5 hours to build from scratch.
+- I took 3.5 hours to build from scratch.